 Just a few changes, but since it’s cranberry season, I figured I’d make a new post about it.

 Whenever I tell Jim about making something with cranberries, he always says, “Cranberries, gross!”
 It’s just how the eleven year old boy in him flirts because he knows how much I love cranberries.
-I do tend to go on and on about growing up near cranberry bogs so I sort of don’t blame him for giving me grief.
+I do tend to go on and on about growing up near cranberry bogs (and swimming in the irrigation canals, yikes) so I sort of don’t blame him for giving me grief.
 Secretly, he likes cranberries and he loved this dish.

 Cranberry Chicken Parmesan